HappybearGaming/QuickHeal/README.md

 **Downrank**

 To conserve mana and heal more efficiently you can limit the maximum rank that QuickHeal will use.
-It is done by moving the slider. on the Downrank Window.<Br>
+It is done by moving the slider on the Downrank Window.<Br>

-`/qh dr`: Open the Downrank Window
+`/qh dr`: Open the Downrank Window<Br>
+`/qh drtoggle` or `/qh drt`: Toggle between maximum and minimum downrank levels.
+This instantly switches both sliders between their lowest values (rank 1) and highest values (max rank for your class).<Br>

+You can also bind the downrank toggle to a key:
+1. Open Interface > Key Bindings
+2. Scroll to "QuickHeal" section
+3. Bind "QUICKHEAL_TOGGLEDOWNRANK" to your preferred key

+When toggled, the addon will display "Downrank: Max ranks enabled" or "Downrank: Lower ranks enabled" to show the current state.

 **High HPS vs Normal HPS**